Onboard Noise & Vibration (Completely renewed!)

 – Noise reducing measures in accommodation areas

-- Shipboard vibration
+- On board vibration control

 – Hull girder vibration